 There are two big ways this pandemic will create fiscal problems.
 First, the current economic recession is shrinking tax revenues.
 Much of this revenue goes towards funding for education, which is usually the largest expenditure for a state government.
 Lower revenue results in states having fewer dollars to provide to school districts.
 This may result in state legislatures deciding to reduce their payments into state pension funds for one to two years, which will make current levels of pension debt billions deeper.
 Second, the financial market downturn is creating losses for pension funds.
 Even if financial markets improve in the coming months, it is unlikely that any pension fund will achieve its targeted investment return for the year.

-It is very unlikely that the pandemic will result in current retirees losing their pension checks.
+It is very unlikely that the Covid-19 pandemic will result in current retirees losing their pension checks.
 As of publication, every teacher pension fund in the country had at least a few billion in assets — if not a few hundred billion.
 While the financial losses will be hard, they won’t result in bankrupt pension funds this year.

 2. How will the losses from the financial market affect teacher pension funds specifically?

 Pension funds measure two key financial metrics—the value of the assets in their fund and the value of all pensions that have been promised into the future, counted up and then adjusted into the value of today’s money.
 At any given time, these should be about the same amount.
 The issue arises when there is less money in the fund than promised benefits, creating a funding shortfall called unfunded liabilities.

 The financial market losses will create additional unfunded liabilities.
 The ratio of assets to promised benefits — called funded status — will also decline.
 The average funded status of a teacher pension fund is 73%, meaning there are 73 cents in assets for every dollar of promised benefits.
 That level is going to dip even lower.